Muscle Biomechanics: Trapezius Muscle

 7. Cervicogenic Headaches: Dysfunction or tension in the Trapezius muscle can contribute to cervicogenic headaches, which are headaches that originate from the neck and may radiate to the head.
 So the trapezius muscle, together with other neck muscles such as Splenius Capitis, Splenius Cervis, and Levator Scapulae muscles, under excessive use or stress can be the main cause of this particular form of tensive headache.

-We advise you to seek a healthcare professional help such as a sports therapist or physiotherapist for an accurate diagnosis and tailored treatment plan if you suspect you have a trapezius muscle injury or related condition.
+We advise you to seek healthcare professional help, such as a sports therapist or sports physiotherapist, for an accurate and tailored treatment plan if you suspect you have a trapezius muscle injury or related condition.

 Leave a Reply